 - Safety.
 Today, many industry experts are confident in the security of smart contracts and therefore recommend storing documents in this way;

 - No downtime.
-Smart contract does not require human presence to function and works autonomously 24/7.
-Besides, you can validate your wallet address and to see if there are any typographic errors;
+A smart contract does not require human presence and works autonomously 24/7.
+Besides, you can validate your wallet address and see if there are any typographic errors;

 - Fast transaction execution.
 Smart contracts feature digital format and through the program code.
-As a result, they are processing all tasks automatically, saving time;
+As a result, they process all tasks automatically, saving time;

 - No commissions.
 The use of blockchain technology eliminates the possibility of human error and involves third-party participants;

 - No errors.
 Errors often accompany the manual processing of documents.
 There will not be a single error in a well-designed smart contract when performing the assigned tasks.
 So, the question of smart contract auditing arises.